nnmfnwl/dexsetup/doc/md/readme.screen.md

 **ABOUT**
   * Whole ecosystem startup screen script setup
   * Starting up manually all wallets and trading scripts could take some time...and effort...
-  * `setup.cc.screen.sh` script automatically generate screen startup script based on previously used DEXSETUP commands
+  * `setup.screen.sh` script automatically generate screen startup script based on previously used DEXSETUP commands
   * It also support custom instances, so you could have two or more ecosystem instances at once.

 **Default Usage**